-Maintain the understanding on situation of water intake, spillage, and pollution control and observe regulations.
+Maintain an understanding of the situation of water intake, spillage, and pollution control and observe regulations.

-"Maintain the understanding on the situation" means defining the standard characteristics, monitoring, documenting and recording the status of water sources, wastewater treatment, and treatment to control contamination.
-In addition, ensuring the optimum operation of the system for the treatment of wastewater before discharge and disposal, management of the water path, and control of contamination contributes to ensuring safe water.
+"Maintaining the understanding of the situation" means defining the standard characteristics, monitoring, documenting, and recording the status of water sources, wastewater treatment, and treatment to control contamination.
+In addition, ensuring the optimum operation of the system for the treatment of wastewater before discharge and disposal, management of the water path, and control of contamination contribute to ensuring safe water.